jbranchaud/til/ruby/use-a-case-statement-as-a-cond-statement.md

 Many languages come with a feature that usually takes the name _cond statement_.
 It is essentially another way of writing an _if-elsif-else_ statement.
-The first conditional in the _cond statement_ to evaluate to try will then have its block evaluated.
+The first conditional in the _cond statement_ to evaluate to true will then have its block evaluated.

 Ruby doesn't have a _cond statement_, but it does have a _case statement_.